Islamic banking and finance: Costs

-Muhammad El-Gamal argues that because Islamic financial products imitate conventional financial products but operate in accordance with the rules of shariah, different products will require additional jurist and lawyer fees, "multiple sales, special-purpose vehicles, and documentations of title".
+Muhammad El-Gamal argues that because Islamic financial products imitate conventional financial products but operate in accordance with the rules of Shariah, different products will require additional jurist and lawyer fees, "multiple sales, special-purpose vehicles, and documentations of title".
 In addition there will be costs associated with "the peculiar structure that Islamic banks use for late payment penalties".
 Consequently, their financing tends to cost more than, and/or accounts pay less return than conventional products.

-El-Gama also argues that another source of inefficiency/greater expense in Islamic banking and a reason its replications of conventional finance are "always one step behind" new financial products in the conventional industry, is the industry's dependence on "classical "nominate contracts" (murabahah credit sales, ijara leases, etc.).
+El-Gama also argues that another source of inefficiency/greater expense in Islamic banking and a reason its replications of conventional finance are "always one step behind" new financial products in the conventional industry is the industry's dependence on "classical "nominate contracts" (murabahah credit sales, ijarah leases, etc.).
 These contracts follow classical texts and were created in a time when financial markets were very limited.
-They are not equipped to "disentangle various risks" that "modern" financial markets and institutions (such as "money markets, capital markets, options markets, etc.") are designed to.
-On the other hand, making their contracts/products more efficient, will alienate the pious customer base that wants contracts/products to follow classical forms.
+They are not equipped to "disentangle various risks" that "modern" financial markets and institutions (such as "money markets, capital markets, options markets, etc.") are so designed.
+On the other hand, making their contracts/products more efficient will alienate the pious customer base that wants contracts/products to follow classical forms.

-Most studies have found Islamic banks less efficient on average, than conventional ones.
+Most studies have found Islamic banks less efficient on average than conventional ones.